14 November 2010

 Put simply, the river will flow again.
 And the poor deluded farmers will flow out of their beloved bush, into the cities and Centrelink and the arms of the shrinks and the pharmaceutical transnationals who dictate drug policy.
 Regardless of what it costs the taxpayer, these ripped-off folks may even move to the seaside suburbs near McLaren Vale, and contribute their waste water to the local recycling plant for profitable viticulture.

-growing grapes would be better off growing marijuana on their arid, salty, sandy land.
+Add to this confusion the latest discoveries about the amount of public harm caused by alcohol relative to illicit drugs, and the logical mind would suggest that those growing grapes would be better off growing marijuana on their arid, salty, sandy land.
 It would require less ground, much, much less water, would slow increasing soil salinity and incur a much lower health cost per user than the strong plonk currently produced.
 To be blithe, you can even make rope and fabric and insulation from hemp, and one recent report suggested that the dreaded opiates incur a much lower total public health cost than alcohol, measured per user.

+So while all these inquirers and lobbyists and angry farmers foment and wave their pitchforks for the telly, while more skrillions are spent on more self-interested pow-wows, there is still no respected investigator combining these obvious issues.
 It’s not just the amount of water we abuse.
 It’s not just the rural farming community hurt and the destruction brought on by the over-allocation of irrigation water.
-It’s not just the river running into the ocean like it should, the red gum forests surviving, the fi
+It’s not just the river running into the ocean like it should, the red gum forests surviving, the fish, or even the votes in the electorates.

 This whole mess is about our community’s yearning for oblivion, and its incredible capacity for self-deceit.
 This delusion expands exponentially once you enter the parliamentary bars or the sanctimonious halls of the wine business, where there is too much to lose.